-Founded in 2012, DBi is an SEC-registered investment advisory firm with over \$1.942 billion in assets under management as of December 31, 2023, and is engaged in the business of offering investment trading advice to registered investment companies, private funds and other separately managed accounts, in addition to the Alternative Strategies Fund. iM Square Holding 4, LLC, an affiliate of the Advisor, owns a minority interest in the Sub-Advisor.
+Founded in 2012, DBi is an SEC-registered investment advisory firm with over \$3 billion in assets under management as of December 31, 2024, and is engaged in the business of offering investment trading advice to registered investment companies, private funds and other separately managed accounts. iM Square Holding 4, LLC, an affiliate of the Advisor, owns a minority interest in the Sub-Advisor.
 The Sub-Advisor is registered as a CPO and CTA.